aarontran/snr-filaments/agenda.md

 an easy to use thing (i.e., single shot from DS9 region to output plots, spectra, spectral fits, profile fits, figures)).

 Profile fit to dos:
 -------------------

-(did sean have a reason for doing the band-to-band estimate of `m_E`, instead of just fitting 3 points to a powerlaw? (although that is barely underdetermined)

 7. Somewhere -- script to parse out FIT parameters / eqwidth calculations and make a nice formatted list to make life easier...
 (FOR SPECTRA)